 Check out our detailed guide to learn how to create a beautiful Shopify website with advanced functionality.

-Using Shopify’s “Prestige” theme with the “Couture” style, designer and cosmetics historian Gabriela Hernandez elegantly showcases her vintage-inspired beauty products.
+Designer and cosmetics historian Gabriela Hernandez created the Bésame Cosmetics website using Shopify’s “Prestige” theme with the “Couture” style, to elegantly showcase her vintage-inspired beauty products.

 With the addition of the Gobot - AI Chatbot + Quiz app, this website features a chat box on the right side of each page to aid visitors.
 Customers also can complete a quiz within the chat box, adding a sense of levity to narrowing down their search.
 This functionality not only engages site visitors, but also showcases the Bésame Cosmetics brand personality and products.

 With a desire to find a more sustainable way to grow and share their crops, the owners of Confluence Farms use Shopify’s “Avenue” theme with the “Precise” style to highlight their farm’s history as well as how to sign up for delivery and subscription boxes.
 From flowers and cooking kits to frozen sourdough waffles, this small business embedded the purpose of its farm into the purpose of its website.

 The Confluence Farms site also uses several apps and plugins to stay connected to its customers.
 From the Mailchimp marketing platform to the Bootstrap Heroes app, this business has multiple ways to send reminders and updates to its customers — an incredibly important asset for a business that changes with the seasons.

 Read our How To Find the Purpose of Your Website guide to ensure your Shopify site supports your brand.